Intra-articular therapy, or joint injections, may help relieve arthritis pain and inflammation.

 HA is a normal component of cartilage and joint fluid that provides lubrication.
 In arthritic joints, the HA molecule is smaller than normal, leading to inadequate lubrication of the joint.

 Injecting synthetic HA is believed to alter the metabolism of naturally occurring HA while also decreasing arthritis symptoms.
-However, there are questions in human and veterinary sports medicine about the effectiveness of HA.

 HA products primarily differ in their molecular weight and are categorized as Low Molecular Weight or High Molecular Weight.
 The high molecular weight more closely resembles normal HA in non-arthritic joints.